1Password/for-open-source/README.md

 ### ShortNotes
 Small meetup group of college where we create shortnotes of different college curriculum subjects for future students [shortnotes](https://shortnotes.github.io)

+### LinkScape
+[LinkScape](https://linkscape.hackclub.com)  is a Chinese student-led nonprofit that support students to make their own OSS